The land of enchantment is known for its relaxed laws surrounding magic mushrooms and other psychedelics — but this

 These two terms can be confusing and appear to be the same, but there are vital differences between legalization and decriminalization.

-Decriminalizing a substance means reducing penalties and fines significantly, but sale and possession will remain illegal.
+Decriminalizing a substance significantly reduces penalties and fines, but sale and possession will remain illegal.

 On the other hand, legalizing a substance means removing all penalties and fines for possession, sale, and production.
 However, there may still be certain restrictions and protocols in place that vendors need to abide by.

 Key Takeaways: What’s the Future of Psychedelics in New Mexico?

-New Mexico is already well on the path to legalization and decriminalization of certain psychedelics.
-Just recently, the state moved to legalize marijuana for the first time in over 70 years.
+New Mexico is already well on the path to the legalization and decriminalization of certain psychedelics.
+The state recently moved to legalize marijuana for the first time in over 70 years.

-Natural psychedelics, such as magic mushrooms, mescaline, salvia, and ayahuasca are likely going to be decriminalized soon, while synthetic compounds like LSD, MDMA, and ketamine may become legalized for medicinal use.
+Natural psychedelics, such as magic mushrooms, mescaline, salvia, and ayahuasca, will likely be decriminalized soon, while synthetic compounds like LSD, MDMA, and ketamine may become legalized for medicinal use.

 It’s unlikely we’ll see the legalization of MDMA or ketamine for recreational use anytime in the near future.